 What will you do?

-The Adelaide MBA (Wine Business) is part of the Adelaide MBA suite and can be completed over two years.
-The degree will equip you with:
+The MBA (Wine Business) is part of the Adelaide Business School's MBA suite and can be completed over two years.
+You don't need professional experience to apply, as the degree will equip you with:

 - a deep understanding of the global wine industry’s unique commercial environment—from historical and cultural influences, to import–export regulations and consumer preference drivers

 - a thorough working knowledge of viticultural and winemaking principles

 - highly advanced strategic thinking skills—the ability to see the bigger commercial and societal picture and make decisions with a truly global outlook

 - high-level problem-solving, analytical, critical thinking and self-reflection skills

 - outstanding management capabilities in critical business functions, including finance, accounting, economics and marketing

 - extensive industry and professional relationships and networks.

 Where could it take you?